 The condensed consolidated financial statements and accompanying notes are unaudited and have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and regulations of the U.S. Securities and Exchange Commission (the "SEC") for interim financial reporting.
-The accompanying financial statements are consolidated as of March 31, 2022 and December 31, 2021 and for the three months ended March 31, 2022 and include the accounts of Nautilus Biotechnology, Inc. (i.e. former ARYA) and its wholly-owned subsidiary, Legacy Nautilus, following the Reverse Recapitalization as further discussed in Note 3 "Reverse Recapitalization."
-All other accompanying financial statements for the three months ended March 31, 2021 include only the accounts of Legacy Nautilus.
 All intercompany transactions and balances have been eliminated upon consolidation.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-The condensed consolidated financial statements were prepared on the same basis as the audited financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments necessary for a fair statement of the Company's financial position as of March 31, 2022 and the results of operations and cash flows for the three months ended March 31, 2022 and 2021.
-The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
-These financial statements and accompanying notes should be read in conjunction with the consolidated financial statements and notes thereto in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 on file with the SEC.
+The condensed consolidated financial statements were prepared on the same basis as the audited financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments necessary for a fair statement of the Company's financial position as of June 30, 2022, the results of its operations for the three and six months ended June 30, 2022 and 2021.
+The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
+These financial statements and accompanying notes should be read in conjunction with the consolidated financial statements and notes thereto in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021 on file with the SEC.
 The Company's reporting currency is the U.S. dollar.